cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/authentication/get-api-key.md

 3. Select "Create New Project"
 4. Name your project and choose an Environment

-- Select "Staging" for testing (ex. on testnet) and "Production" for your mainnet/final deployment
+- Select "STAGING" for testing (ex. on testnet) and "PRODUCTION" for your mainnet/final deployment

 5. You should now see your API Key & Relayer Address.